riccrusso2/geospatial-project/README.md

 AND SET THE WORKING DIRECTORY TO THE R FILE

-Git does not allow downloading files larger than 25MB
+Git does not allow uploading files larger than 25MB